 Personal information introduces the applicants to the United States Citizenship and Immigration Services USCIS.
 This is basic information such as the applicant’s name, place of birth, current phone number, current physical mailing address, and email address.

-If an applicant has any other legal names that they use, such as nicknames, aliases, and maiden names, they must include them under the Other Names category while filling the forms.
+If an applicant has any other legal names that they use, such as nicknames, aliases, and maiden names, they must include them under the Other Names category while filling out the forms.

 Evidence of personal information provided in the forms must be attached to the duly filed forms.
 Examples of evidence that may be presented include a birth certificate of the applicant or a valid passport.